anemonemonemone/CS-3377-projects/README.md

 # CS-3377-projects
-# These are project from my CS 3377, progamming in an UNIX environment class
+# These are codes from my CS 3377, progamming in an UNIX environment class